bxparks/AceRoutine/README.md

 void loop() {
   blinkLed.runCoroutine();
-  printHello.runCoroutine();
-  printWorld.runCoroutine();
+  printHelloWorld.runCoroutine();
 }
 ```

-This prints "Hello, ", then waits 2 seconds, and then prints "World!".
+The first coroutine prints "Hello, ", then waits 1 second, and then prints
-At the same time, the LED blinks on and off.
+"World", waits 4 seconds, and repeats from the start.
+At the same time, the
+second coroutine blinks the builtin LED on and off, on for 100 ms and off for
+500 ms.

+### HelloScheduler

 The [HelloScheduler.ino](examples/HelloScheduler) sketch implements the same
 thing using the `CoroutineScheduler`: